Weights and Measures

 Frequently Asked Questions

 Call 1-800-628-2631 or 615-837-5109.
+You can also submit your info here.
 Consumer should have name and address of the establishment including street name/ number and city along with a description of the exact nature of the problem for all complaints.
 Please furnish the pump number or the physical location of the pump at the establishment and grade of fuel for pump related complaints.
 Please furnish the location of the scale at the establishment if it is a scale related complaint.
 For price verification or net weight complaints, consumer should furnish the brand/name and size/weight of the commodities and any other applicable information that may assist us.

 Tenn.
 Code Ann.
 47-26-907 states: “technical requirements for weighing and measuring devices, packaging and labeling, method of sale of commodities, and type evaluation” shall apply to all weighing and measuring devices in the state used for direct commercial sales.
 Requirements can be found in NIST (National Institute of Standards and Technology) Handbook 44, Handbook 130, and the NTEP (National Type Evaluation Program).
 You will find more information here and here.
 Call 615-837-5109 with additional questions.